 You need to correctly assess your staff performance if you want to control your restaurant labor costs.
 Clearly assign the roles and responsibilities and check if your staff is performing the duties diligently.
 You can define KRAs such as the number of tables covered in a day, sales achieved, items upsold, etc. to measure your staff performance.

 You also need to ensure that after every shift the employees punch out on time according to their day’s schedule.
 Due to the labor shortage in Singapore, it often happens that the employees need to work extra hours.
-You need to ensure proper scheduling of your staff so that there are always an ample amount of employees available to take care of the operations and eliminate the need of over-time.
+You need to ensure proper scheduling of your staff so that there are always an ample amount of employees available to take care of the operations and eliminate the need for over-time.
+This helps in reducing labor cost

 Also, another major problem is time theft; this is the hidden cost that employees bill their employer for the time they did not work.
 This does not mean that the employee is stealing or sitting idle.
 This could mean they are taking longer breaks, starting late, finishing before time.
 You need to keep a close check on your employees to ensure they are using the time wisely.